rmurph07/M013-group10/README.md

 1. Input program Decode into interpreter.
 2. Use the output file from Findcode program ("findcode_output.txt")
-3. Keep the output in file with the count of the binary.
+3. Keep binary value count in the file - (The program will ignore it).
 4. Run program
 5. The desired output will be in a new file named "decode_output.txt" and will be a string of text (Ex: "hello").